mesaugat/express-api-es6-starter/README.md

 Navigate to http://localhost:8848/api-docs/ to verify installation.

+## Creating new Migrations and Seeds

+These are the commands to create a new migration and corresponding seed file.

+    $ yarn make:migration <name>
+    $ yarn make:seeder <name>

+Example:

+    $ yarn make:migration create_tags_table
+    $ yarn make:seeder 02_insert_tags

 ## Setup Using Docker

 Use [docker-compose](https://docs.docker.com/compose/) to quickly bring up a stack with pre-configured Postgres database container.
 Data is ephemeral and containers will disappear when stack is removed.